How much time are your employees wasting on computer issues?

 “The average worker wastes 22 minutes dealing with IT-related issues.”

-While some IT issues may be outside of employees control or technical expertise, many of these problems occur due to a lack of knowledge, said Craig Jarrow, the author of the book, "Time Management Ninja."
-Older workers may not understand how to use certain programs or fix some of the most basic computer issues.
+While some IT issues may be outside of employees’ control or technical expertise, many of these problems occur due to a lack of knowledge, said Craig Jarrow, the author of the book, “Time Management Ninja.”
+Older workers may not understand how to use certain programs or fix some of the most basic computer issues – as we discussed in more detail in “A Wrong Assumption: All Job Seekers Are Computer Proficient“.
 Employers can conduct training sessions to keep employees up to speed and ensure that everyone is on the same page.